-In 1996, legislators created the Rural Economic Action Plan (REAP) program to provide funding assistance to rural areas in communities of less than 7,000 in population with priority placed on entity of 1,500 and below.
+In 1996, legislators created the Rural Economic Action Plan (REAP) program to provide funding assistance to rural areas in communities of less than 7,000 in population with priority placed on entities of 1,500 and below.
 These rural communities have few resources to meet the continuing and growing needs of their populace.

 Legislative intent was to increase the availability of capital and promote economic growth, community stability, and improve the quality of life.
 These rural communities have benefited greatly from such projects as street and utility system improvements, the purchase of updated firefighting equipment, and the construction of modern community facilities.